aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the text horizontal alignment type of the shape.
+Gets the text horizontal alignment type of the shape.

 ```
 if (shape.getTextHorizontalAlignment() == com.aspose.cells.TextAlignmentType.BOTTOM)